 This vanilla bean panna cotta is the simplest yet most elegant dessert we’ve made so far!
 It’s rich, silky smooth, and melt-in-your-mouth delicious!
-Here’s how to make panna cotta with instructions on incorporating vanilla, blooming gelatin and demoulding the panna cotta etc!
+Here’s how to make panna cotta with instructions on incorporating vanilla, blooming gelatin, demoulding the panna cotta etc!

 I often say that I’m intimidated by desserts because they require another level of patience and finesse.
 Which I usually can’t be bothered with.
 HOWEVER.
 I mustered up the courage to make Masala Chai Panna Cotta some time ago, and it was a game changer!